Liquidation vs. Consignment: Which is Better for Your Business?

 Liquidation and consignment both have good and bad points.
 Liquidation is fast and easy but pays less.
 Consignment takes longer but can earn more money and keep your brand safe.

-Think about your needs and risks before choosing.
+Think carefully about your inventory and goals before choosing.
 Companies like Dynamic Distributors buy and sell inventory to help businesses find the best way to move products.

 Comments